 I spent 6 years as a driver supervisor and 5 years as a commercial driving instructor in addition to racking up a million and a half miles accident-free.
 I have traveled all over Canada and the U.S. meeting wonderful people along the way and sightseeing in the most beautiful places that look like they belong in Norman Rockwell paintings.
 Even after all these years, I still feel I have a great deal to learn about this industry.

-Today I am a Driver Trainer at Highlight Motor Group in Concord Ontario.
+Today I am a Driver Trainer looking for a new challenge in the Greater Toronto area.
 I love my job teaching the newly licensed drivers entering the industry.
 I get the opportunity to pass along my passion to the next generation and teach them what the schools fail to teach.
 In my spare time, I work on this site.
-What these pages contain are my experiences, thoughts, dreams, knowledge, and visions based solely on my memories.
+These pages contain my experiences, thoughts, dreams, knowledge, and visions based solely on my memories.
 No part of this site is the opinions of anyone except for me.

 It saddens me to see what this industry has become today.
 It doesn’t even resemble what my grandfather and father helped to build.
 Truckers who were once proud to call themselves family have been replaced with steering wheel holders whose only concern is their paycheque.
 Gone are the days when one would make an honest day’s pay for an honest day’s work.
 We are no longer heroes on the highways and our armour often resembles that of homeless folks rather than knights.
 The rules of the road are often ignored and some feel they just need to go as fast as they can to get that extra few miles in before they run out of hours.

 It’s time to reverse the destruction of the industry that I grew up loving every aspect of.
-It’s time to restore what has been stripped from us and once again allow us pride and dignity.
 It’s time to take modern technology and use it to our advantage instead of it being used against us.
 It’s time to stop the discrimination against truckers by our governments and their suffocating over-regulation.
 It’s time to clean up our highways and interstates making it much safer for all drivers before it gets any worse.
 The time has come for truckers to be truckers and not just steering wheel holders.

 If we don’t stand together, we don’t stand a chance.